 Our free letter O tracing worksheets are for kids learning to write, whether in homeschool's, pre-k, preschool or kindergarten.
-Your children can try out both the lowercase and uppercase versions of the letter O.

 A famous quote by Benjamin Franklin...
 "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn" has moved feelings of inspiration in me many times and continues to do so.
 As long as they are personally involved and not just listening to explanations you're on the right track I'd say.